python/cpython/Doc/library/sys.rst

    Activate dumping of VM measurements using the Pentium timestamp counter, if *on_flag* is true.
 Deactivate these dumps if *on_flag* is off.
-The function is available only if Python was compiled with :option:`--with-tsc`.
+The function is available only if Python was compiled with ``--with-tsc``.
 To understand the output of this dump, read :file:`Python/ceval.c` in the Python sources.

    .. impl-detail::